Utah Income and Losses

 - Foreign earned income exclusion or foreign tax credit

 - IRC 1341 claim of right deduction or tax credit

 Utah does not allow individuals to modify the federal adjusted gross income or itemized deductions reported on the Utah return from the amounts calculated on the federal return or to claim any subtractions from Utah taxable income in an effort to apply a federal tax credit against their Utah taxable income or Utah income tax.
 If an individual could have, but did not, use an exclusion or deduction on their federal income tax return they lose any equivalent Utah tax benefit.

 A person who reports federal net operating losses on their federal income tax return must treat those losses in the same manner on their Utah income tax return.

-For example: if you have a $30,000 loss on your 2017 federal income tax return that you carried back to your 2015 federal income tax return, you may also carry back that loss to your 2015 Utah income tax return.
+For example: if you have a $30,000 loss on your 2017 federal income tax return that you carried forward to your 2018 federal income tax return, it reduces your Federal Adjusted Gross Income for the year.
+Since the Utah return uses the Federal Adjusted Gross Income calculated on the federal return, you gain the same benefit on your Utah return.
 See Amending an Income Tax Return.
 For Utah purposes, you may not carry the federal net operating loss to a tax year other than what you did on your federal returns.

 Utah losses may not be separately carried.
 If a Utah non-resident or part-year resident has an overall Utah loss but not a federal net operating loss, the Utah tax for the loss year is apportioned to zero on TC-40B Non or Part-Year Resident Schedule, but the remaining loss cannot be carried forward or back to other years.